| Written by Michal Wozniakowski-Zehenter

 • Confining workers to safer areas.

 That said, mines are able to explore deeper ores and perform in more extreme environments without risking harm to valuable personnel and assets.
-In addition, additional sensors detecting hazardous materials and monitoring structures help better planning and detecting issues in early stages to increase the effectiveness of the next steps required to operate.
+In addition, additional sensors detecting hazardous materials and monitoring structures help with better planning and detecting issues in the early stages to increase the effectiveness of the next steps required to operate.

 Read more about an interesting aspect of underground networks: Setting up wireless mesh network